jhenriquelc/userfolders/README.md

 ## Fork Notice

-This project is a fork of bmjcode's [userpaths](https://github.com/bmjcode/userfolders) with enhanced Linux Support and modern Python features.
+This project is a fork of Benjamin Johnson's [userpaths](https://github.com/bmjcode/userpaths) with enhanced Linux Support and modern Python features.

 ## API Reference